-The contrast between this significant risk score interaction and the absence of strong single SNP interaction effects can be explained by looking at the distribution of the single SNP interaction effect estimates.
-Figure 1 shows this distribution for the alleles associated with decreased FEV1/FVC.
-It highlights that while the 95% CI of most single SNP interaction effect), there is an enrichment for negative interaction effects.
-Indeed, even a binomial test can be used to confirm the unbalanced direction of interaction effects (18 out of 26 interactions are negative leading to a p-value of 0.014 for a binomial test with an expected equiprobable distribution of 0.5).
-The genetic risk score-based interaction test exploits such enrichment by testing for the average interaction effect across all SNPs.14 As with any multivariate approach based on a composite null hypothesis, this result indicates that at least a subset of these 26 SNPs interact with smoking status, but does not allow us to determine which SNP(s) or how many SNPs are driving the genetic risk score-by smoking interaction.
-The three other sets of single-SNP interaction tests showed a similar (but not significant after correction for multiple testing) trend with enrichment for negative interactions (Supplementary Figs. 2-4 available as Supplementary data at IJE online).
+Table 2.
+Summary of effect estimates for genetic risk scoreby-smoking status interaction on FEV1/FVC based on a composite null hypothesis, this result indicates that at least a subset of these 26 SNPs interact with smoking status, but does not allow us to determine which or how many SNPs are driving the genetic risk score-bysmoking interaction.
+The three other sets of single SNP interaction tests showed a similar (but not significant after correction for multiple testing) trend with enrichment for negative interactions (Supplementary Figures 2-4, available as Supplementary data at IJE online).
 We summarized the contribution of the unweighted genetic risk score-bysmoking interaction on FEV1/FVC in Table 2 and Figure 2A.
 This indicates that the deleterious effect of smoking is enhanced among carriers of the risk alleles or equivalently that the deleterious effect of smoking is reduced among subjects carrying the protective alleles.